aryasaatvik/ai-proxy/apis/cloudflare/README.md

 ## Integrating into your own project

 If you'd like to use the proxy in your own project, that's fine too!
-Simply install the `@braintrust/proxy` package with your favorite package manager, and follow/customize the implementation in [`proxy.ts`](./src/proxy.ts).
+Simply install the `ai-proxy` package with your favorite package manager, and follow/customize the implementation in [`proxy.ts`](./src/proxy.ts).